antmicro/kenning/docs/source/kenning-api.md

   ```{note}
   This is an optional step - the already trained model can also be wrapped and used.
   ```
-* the model is passed to the [](optimizer-api) where it is optimized for a given hardware and later compiled,
+* the model is passed to the [](optimizer-api) where it is optimized for given hardware and later compiled,
 * during inference testing, the model is sent to the target using [](runtimeprotocol-api),
 * the model is loaded on target side and used for inference using [](runtime-api).